mthl/guix-artwork/website/posts/the-big-change.md

 for being [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity),
 which comes in handy in such a situation.

-But the tools are our disposal are not capable enough for this application.
+But the tools at our disposal are not capable enough for this application.
 First, Scheme’s standard [`read`](https://www.gnu.org/software/guile/manual/html_node/Scheme-Read.html) procedure, which reads an sexp (or an abstract syntax tree if you will)